OpenRefine/OpenRefine/community.md

 title: OpenRefine Documentation
 ---
 #Participate
 First thanks for your interest in the OpenRefine community.
-OpenRefine is 100% supported by volunteer and Interested to participate in the development of OpenRefine.
+OpenRefine is 100% supported by volunteer and we are looking for new participant.

+Interested to participate in the development of OpenRefine?
 You can help in three different ways:
 * Help to develop the next version
 * Help to support user with current functionality
 * Promote OpenRefine